|"Charon" by mavnor.deviantart.com|

 - Orphic (from Greece – focused on Orpheus and prescribed an ascetic lifestyle in order to reach Elysium after death and avoid the infliction of afterworld punishments).

 The wide variety of beliefs in ancient Rome about the afterlife (or lack thereof) leaves the door wide open for Roman polytheists to adopt just about any vision of life after death one can conceive of.
 Personally, I have no fixed view.
-When I am depressed I become an Epicurean, when I am in a better place I lean towards Neoplatonism (and Buddhism) – I guess I believe in reincarnation.
+Part of me leans towards the Epicurean view of death, another part leans towards Neoplatonism – I guess I believe in a species of reincarnation.
 I can't accept Stoicism because I cannot bring myself to believe the universe is ruled by an ultimately rational and ordered plan.
 On the other hand, if I had lived in the Roman era I’m sure I would have been very attracted to some of the mystery religions; the idea of secret initiations and sacred knowledge is somehow very appealing – not the Orphic mysteries however, as I tend to have little faith in traditional Greco-Roman visions of Hades, Elysium and the like ... and yet when my mother died I ensured she had a coin on her person to pay Charon, and I confess I would like the same done for myself – just in case.

 |"Across River Styx" by medvezh.deviantart.com|